Build a Custom MCP Client

 https://gateway.demandbase.com/.well-known/oauth-protected-resource

-Do not hardcode the authorization or token endpoints.
-Discover them from metadata.
+Important: Do not hardcode the authorization or token endpoints.
+Discover them from the OAuth metadata.

-Use an HTTPS redirect URI hosted by your application:
+Use an HTTPS redirect URI hosted by your application, for example:

 https://your-app.example.com/oauth/demandbase/callback